Yay, a new round-up of super awesome activities for boys.

 Play with Slime

 I can’t do an unplugged boy’s activity list without adding slime!
-Slime recipes and several LEGO slime options.
+Grab some slime recipes and several LEGO slime options by clicking that link.

 Set Them Free